Ayham133/BinarySearchTree/README.md

 ## Features
 - Insertion of nodes into the tree
 - Search for a node in the tree
-- Deletion of nodes from the tree **THIS METHOD IS STILL NOT READY**
+- Deletion of nodes from the tree
 - Traversals: In-order, Pre-order, and Post-order
 - Supports both recursive and iterative methods (if applicable)
 - Handles cases of nodes with zero, one, or two children during deletion